linked-db/linked-ql/site/guides/edge.md

 These protocol-level constraints are handled in a layered approach:

-- the more features the host runtime can provide, the more of the LinkedQL contract you can have across the boundary
+- **the more features the host runtime can provide, the more of the LinkedQL contract you can have across the boundary**

-- the event object passed to `edgeHandler.handle(event)` has a flexible contract that works incrementally depending on what features the host runtime can provide
+The event object passed to `edgeHandler.handle(event)` thus has a flexible contract that works incrementally depending on what features the host runtime can provide.

-The event object's standard shape is:
+The standard contract is:

 ```typescript
 interface HostHttpRequestEvent {